Network resilience: Failures in critical infrastructure (CI) systems

-The current models for interdependent CI focus on the mapping of hidden functional dependency, differing from the connectivity links in a single network.
+Current models for interdependent CIs focus on mapping hidden functional dependency, a type of dependency that is distinct from the connectivity links in a single network.
 In 2010, Buldyrev et al. \cite{buldyrev2010catastrophic} developed a framework for analyzing the robustness of interdependent networks subject to cascading failures.
 The failure of even a small number of elements within a single network may trigger a catastrophic cascade of failures that destroy global connectivity.
-In a fully interdependent case, each node in one network depends on a functioning node in other networks and vice versa.
-The system shows a first-order discontinuous phase transition, which is dramatically different from the second-order continuous phase transition found in isolated networks.
-This phenomenon is caused by the presence of two types of links: connectivity links within each network; and dependence links between networks.
-Connectivity links enable the network to carry out its function, and dependence links represent the fact that the function of a given node in one network depends crucially on nodes in other networks.
-The addition of these dependency links is found to change the system's robustness significantly.
-For the high density of dependency links, interdependent network disintegrates in the form of a first-order phase transition, whereas for a low density of dependency links, the system falls apart in a second-order transition \cite{parshani2011critical}.
-Later on, this framework has been further generalized to handle the situation of $n$ interdependent networks , which revealed that percolation in a single network is just a limiting case of the general situation of $n$ interdependent networks \cite{gao2011robustness,gao2012networks}.
+In a fully interdependent case, each node in a network depends on a functioning node in other networks, and vice versa.
+The system shows a first-order discontinuous phase transition that is dramatically different from the second-order continuous phase transition found in isolated networks.
+This phenomenon is caused by the presence of two types of links: connectivity links within each network and dependence links between networks.
+Connectivity links enable the network to perform its function, and dependence links illustrate that the function of a given node in one network depends crucially on nodes in other networks.
+The addition of dependency links is found to change a system's robustness significantly.
+An interdependent network with a high density of dependency links disintegrates in the form of a first-order phase transition, whereas an interdependent network with a low density of dependency links falls apart through a second-order transition \cite{parshani2011critical}.
+Later, this framework was generalized to handle the situation of $n$ interdependent networks; the above work revealed that percolation in a single network is a limiting case of the general situation of $n$ interdependent networks \cite{gao2011robustness,gao2012networks}.